god-of-north/highload-homework-19/README.md

 ```

 ### Try to remove a column in database on slave node

+After altering table on slave node `mysql_slave1` replication for this node was stopped.

 ```
 $ docker exec mysql_tester sh -c "python /src/test.py"